Walter Pater: Marius the Epicurean and Imaginary Portraits

-Appreciations and Plato and Platonism
+Appreciations, Plato and Platonism, and An Imaginary Portrait

 In 1889 Pater published Appreciations, with an Essay on Style, a collection of previously-printed essays on literature.
 It was well received.
 'Style' (reprinted from the Fortnightly Review, 1888) is a statement of his creed and methodology as a prose-writer, ending with the paradox "If style be the man, it will be in a real sense 'impersonal' ".
 The volume also includes an appraisal of the poems of Dante Gabriel Rossetti, first printed in 1883, a few months after Rossetti's death; 'Aesthetic Poetry', a revised version of the William Morris essay of 1868 minus its final paragraphs; and an essay on Thomas Browne, whose mystical, Baroque style Pater admired.
 The essay on Coleridge reprints 'Coleridge's Writings' (1866) but omits its explicitly anti-Christian passages; it adds paragraphs on Coleridge's poetry that Pater had contributed to T.H.
 Ward's The English Poets (1880).
 When he reworked his 1876 essay 'Romanticism' as the 'Postscript' to Appreciations, Pater removed its references to Baudelaire (now associated with the Decadent Movement), substituting Hugo's name in their place.
 In the second edition of Appreciations (1890) he suppressed the essay 'Aesthetic Poetry' – further evidence of his growing cautiousness in response to establishment criticism.
 All subsequent reprints of Appreciations ("to the dismay of every reader since 1890", as Gerald Monsman put it) have followed the second edition.